YuriSizuku/demo-SdlFramework/README.md

 Currently the class is as below:

-`CApp`:  create window and renderer, contain the global information
+`CAppSDL`:  create window and renderer, contain the global information

-`CStageManager`: manage the game stage, a stage can be a level or menu,  define how to change stage here
+`CStageManagerSDL`: manage the game stage, a stage can be a level or menu,  define how to change stage here

-`CStage`:  The stage defines what objects in a level, and how the objects interactive with each other
+`CStageSDL`:  A stage contains many scenes in a level and handles the event if change scene.

-`CObject2DSDL`: The 2D object used for SDL rendering
+`CSceneSDL|CSceneGL`: A scene contains many objects and determine how objects interact with each other

-`CObject3DGL`: The 3D object  used for OpenGL rendering
+`CObject2DSDL|CObject3DGL`: A object used for SDL rendering or OpenGL rendering

-`CPhsicalObject`: The object which contains physical information, used for physical engine
+`CPhsicalObject`: This object contains physical information, used for physical engine